-Well-seasoned tourists may think they have seen it all.
-From Rabbit Island in Japan to Monkey temples in India.
-Yet foreigners may feel bewildered during Peru’s Fashion Week.
+Well-seasoned tourists may think they have seen it all, from Rabbit Island in Japan to Monkey temples in India.
+Yet travelers may feel bewildered during Peru’s Fashion Week.
 No, it is not your typical fashion event brimming with New York and European models.
 Instead, the glamorous stage is reserved for a rodent: El Cuye.
 Exactly.
 The ones doing the catwalk are not models but fluffy guinea pigs.

 Andean villages throughout Peru celebrate local festivities in which guinea pigs or cuyes are dressed for an exhibition.
 The most charming or the one with a picturesque costume gains publicity, a photo shoot and a prize for their breeders.

 A SACRED ANIMAL

 Guinea Pigs are originally from South America.
 They lived in Andean natural habitats until ancient Peruvians domesticated them around 5,000 B.C.
 Cuyes were valued as a source of food due to its low-fat meat and high protein content.
 Easy to raise; Guinea pigs did not need much space and mostly ate alfalfa.

 Cuy breeding continued during the Inca era, even if Incas preferred a vegetarian diet.
 Unlike llamas (which only belonged to the state), guinea pigs could be raised by anyone.
 Yet Cuyes were not part of their daily diet, only being cooked during festivities.
 Along with Llamas, Incas attached a deeper religious aura to cuyes.
 Guinea pigs offered a communication path with Inti (the Sun god).
 Inca priests used to sacrifice 1,000 cuyes to ensure a bountiful harvesting season.
 An additional amount was slaughtered before planting maize.
 As their sacred status grew, cuyes began to be used for healing rituals.